Comparing Implant Retained Dentures Vs. Conventional Dentures

 Table of Contents

 After reading this article, we hope that deciding between conventional and implant-retained dentures will be easier.
+Now let’s get into details:

-According to Statista Reports, 40.99 million Americans were using different types of dentures in 2022, and the number is expected to increase to 42.46 million in 2024.
-Implant dentistry is gaining popularity both within and outside the US.
+According to Statista Reports, 40.99 million Americans were using dentures in 2022.
+The number is expected to increase to 42.46 million in 2024.

 Dentures are supposed to function like natural teeth.
 Considering this, implant-retained dentures offer remarkable stability, retention, and support and will not fall out during function.